Lighthouses of St. Kitts and Nevis

 light.
 Light mounted on the peak of the roof above the entrance to the

 museum, a 2-story stone building.
-A photo appears above, Indra Kalinovitch
+Stephen Conn's photo is above, Indra Kalinovitch

 also has a good photo,